jacasta2/cc_default/ml/README.md

 I first perform some data processing where I transform, scale and one-hot encode several features.
 Then, I train, validate and test a logistic regression model and a XGBoost classifier.
 I also do some basic work to address overfitting in the XGBoost classifier.
 I summarize the main results below and you can check all supporting work and comments in the notebook.

-First, I believe it's important to mention that without a baseline level of performance it's difficult to assess whether a model is underfitting.
+I believe it's important to mention that without a baseline level of performance it's difficult to assess whether a model is underfitting.
 Thus, we mainly focus on overfitting.

 ## Logistic regression